boldt/a2k-Image-Manipulation/README.md

 mvn clean package
 ```

+The file `target/a2kImageManipulation-1.0-jar-with-dependencies.jar` will be created.

 ### Run it:

-An example:

 ```
-java -jar ImageManipulation-0.0.1-SNAPSHOT-jar-with-dependencies.jar --in /path/to/images --out /path/to/output --infix "summer" --link
+java -jar target/a2kImageManipulation-1.0-jar-with-dependencies.jar --in /path/to/images --out /path/to/output --infix "summer" --link
 ```

 It takes all files from /path/to/images and creates files as follows: